exii-uw/co-editing-privacy/README.md

 ## Project Structure

--   `experiment` contains the source code for the simulated testbed shared-editor used in Experiment.
+-   `interface` contains the source code for the simulated testbed shared-editor used in Experiment.
 -   `stats` contains the data and statistics for the experiment.
 Each subfolder has `.csv` files with quantitative data from the experiment 1 and `.rmd` files for analysing the data.